ismetsari/flask-application/README.md

 - Security checks can be added to the pipeline.(e.g. Trivy, SonarQube)
 - ReplicasCount in K8 deployments are set to 1 due to resource constraints.
 This can be increased for scalability purposes.
 - Docker compose file can be add for local development.
 This make developers life easier.
+- Pushing an image to the Minikube daemon is not a scalable approach.
+Using an image registry like Docker Hub provides a more robust and reusable solution.
+However, I didn’t use it because it would require sharing my personal Docker Hub credentials.

 ## License